-2. Learn — Develop skills
+Learn — Develop skills

 That is a skill in itself too as we do not always know, what we do not know…therefore the deconstruction of the skills needed kind of unfolds as you learn more and move along the journey you have set yourself.

 If this is happening to you then you are doing it right! 🙂

-It might sound obvious but this is a very important part of being a life long learner.
+It might sound obvious but this is a very important part of being a lifelong learner.
 Embrace it.
 It will be like a friend and a peer.
 You will be unstoppable.

-3. Dream — Execute on the above to.
+Dream — Execute on the above too.

-What it will be like to have achieved your goal.
+What it will be like to have achieved your goal?
 Imagine it.
 I dare you.

 Be as big as you like with your dream but make certain you do not spend all your time in the future thinking.
 For without time spent in the present you will never achieve the goal.